 In my opinion, unless asked for advice on sleeping and night waking, it’s not really their place to make you feel that there is something wrong with your baby if they wake at night.
 This is a great article on why older babies and toddlers breastfeed at night.

 My family doesn’t sleep train, and my kids wake through the night until they are weaned.
 It works for us, and my kids have turned out great.
 However, I’ve had at least one pediatrician tell me how bad this was, and that my son didn’t need to nurse.

 I have had wonderful pediatricians for the past few years, and the ones that I have appreciated the most are the ones that don’t even broach the sleep topic unless I bring it up (which I never do!).

-I’ve found that pediatricians who have breastfed their children (or they have a spouse that have) are generally going to be breastfeeding friendly.
+I’ve found that pediatricians who have breastfed their children (or have a spouse that has) are generally going to be breastfeeding-friendly.
 I have seen this time and time again with our different experiences with doctors.
 Those who have personal experience with breastfeeding tend to be the doctors we’ve jived with most.